Var2299/Contact-Management---Mini-Feature-of-a-CRM/README.md

    - The `firstName`, `lastName`, `company`, and `jobTitle` fields are required but do not have additional specific formatting rules beyond being non-empty.

 This ensures that all contacts are stored with proper data formats and prevents invalid data from entering the system.

+## Challenges & Solutions

+### Challenge 1: Handling Duplicate Entries for Email and Phone
+- **Problem**: Initially, the form allowed duplicate email addresses and phone numbers, which could lead to data inconsistencies and issues when querying contacts.
+- **Solution**: I implemented server-side validation to check for duplicate entries before submitting the form.
+This ensures that no two contacts can have the same email or phone number, preventing data duplication and maintaining data integrity.

+### Challenge 2: Frontend and Backend Synchronization
+- **Problem**: Ensuring that the frontend (React) correctly reflected changes in the UI after performing CRUD operations on the backend (Express).
+- **Solution**: I used Axios to make asynchronous HTTP requests from React to the Express backend.
+After each operation (such as adding, updating, or deleting a contact), I updated the frontend state, ensuring that the UI reflects real-time changes without the need for manual refreshes.

+### Challenge 3: Pagination and Sorting
+- **Problem**: Handling large data sets caused performance issues, making the UI feel sluggish and unresponsive, especially when displaying many contacts.
+- **Solution**: I implemented pagination on the frontend using Material-UI’s Pagination component, and handled sorting on the backend via query parameters.
+This allows users to navigate large data sets efficiently, while the sorted and paginated data improves performance and provides a more user-friendly interface.